E-ideals in exponential polynomial ring: Strongly Maximal E-ideals Ia

-\begin{proposition} Assume that $K$ is algebraically closed.
+\begin{proposition} Let $K$ be an algebraically closed E-field.
 Any prime E-ideal I of $K[x]^E$ containing a classical polynomial $p(x)$ is of the form $(x - a)^E,$ where $a$ is a root of $p(x).$ Hence, I is a strongly maximal E-ideal. \end{proposition}

 \begin{proof} Since $K$ is algebraically closed there are $\alpha_1,\ldots , \alpha_n\in K$ such that $p(x) =(x-\alpha_1)\cdot \ldots \cdot (x- \alpha_n)$.
 Hence, $x-\alpha_i\in I$ for some $i=1,\ldots, n$, and so $(x-\alpha_i)^E\subseteq I$.
 Lemma \ref{maximal} implies $(x-\alpha_i)^E= I$. \end{proof}